-As I was researching public records law last week, I stumbled across a website denoting dumb and stupid laws that are apparently still on the books in some states.
+As I was researching public records law last week (that’s a column topic for a future date), I stumbled across a website denoting dumb and stupid laws that are apparently still on the books in some states.

 I clicked on the link for insane North Carolina laws and found some fairly interesting, yet stupid, regulations.
 I’ll share a few as follows:

 Did you know that according to NC State Statute #14-401.5, it shall be unlawful for any person to practice the arts of phrenology, palmistry, clairvoyance, fortune-telling and other crafts of a similar kind in the counties named herein.
 This section shall not prohibit the amateur practice of phrenology, palmistry, fortune-telling or clairvoyance in connection with school or church socials, provided such socials are held in school or church buildings.

 The law, written in 1951 and amended as recently as 1994, does not mention any of the R-C area counties where such activities are prohibited.
 Gee, I think I’ll open up Cal’s Clairvoyance Club.

 Written in 1871, Article 1 of Chapter 51 of North Carolina law reads…“All marriages between any two persons nearer of kin than first cousins, or between double first cousins, or between a male person under 16 years of age and any female, or between a female person under 16 years of age and any male, or between persons either of whom has a husband or wife living at the time of such marriage, or between persons either of whom is at the time are physically impotent, or between persons either of whom is at the time are incapable of contracting from want of will or understanding, shall be void.”
 Did you get all of that?